Were You Sexually Assaulted By An Uber Or Lyft Driver?

 Rideshare Companies Are Responsible For Drivers’ Behavior

+As a law firm that exclusively handles sexual abuse cases for victims, we have been asked the question “Can I sue Uber or Lyft if I was sexually assaulted?”
+The short answer is YES.
 Ride-hailing companies such as Uber and Lyft are responsible for the safety of their passengers and for ensuring that their passengers arrive at their destination without incident.
 Similarly, Uber and Lyft are responsible for the actions of their drivers – and also for making sure that responsible decisions are made as to who is allowed to drive passengers for their companies.
 In some states, such as Florida, there is a separate basis of liability known as “common carrier.”
 Under the common carrier theory of liability, any transportation company open to the public (including buses, trains, and ships) acts as the guarantor of the safety of its fare-paying passengers and is automatically responsible for the negligent or intentional acts of its agents, including its drivers.

-Ask For A Free Case Evaluation
+Ask For a Free Case Evaluation

 Horowitz Law is one of most experienced law firms in the country representing victims of sexual assault by Uber and Lyft drivers.
-If you or someone you know has been sexually assaulted or raped by a driver for a ridesharing company, please contact us at 855-485-1673 or send us an email to request a free, confidential case evaluation.
+If you or someone you know has been sexually assaulted or raped by a driver for a ridesharing company, please contact us at 954-641-2100 or send us an email to request a free, confidential case evaluation.